AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/training-ml-model.md

 ![view logs](../images/rtml/view-logs.png)

 Logs are particularly useful for failed runs to see what went wrong.
 But, in this case you are looking for the `model-id` corresponding to the ONNX model you made.
 Copy the model id.

+>[!NOTE]
-You do not have to run a scoring job.
+>You do not have to run a scoring job.
 Real-time Machine Learning edge scoring is covered in the [next step](#next-steps).

 ![Find model ID](../images/rtml/find-model-id-logs.png)